What Is Lean FIRE? The Minimalist’s Way To Retire Early

 People who are Lean FIRE often have to supplement their retirement with extra active income sources.
 This active income sources could be consulting, working a part-time job, selling stuff online, blogging, free-lance writing, and more.

-To put some numbers into Lean FIRE, I say that you are Lean FIRE when your investments can generate $20,000 per person in your household.
-In other words, a family of three is Lean FIRE if it can generate $60,000 a year in investment income. $20,000 is about one-third the per capita GDP in America.
+To put some numbers into Lean FIRE, I say that you are Lean FIRE when your investments can generate at least $20,000 per person in your household.
+In other words, a family of three is Lean FIRE if it can generate $60,000 a year in investment income. $20,000 is almost one-third the median household income in America.

 Sacrifices People Who Are Lean FIRE Or Want To Lean FIRE Make